HakaiInstitute/hakai-erddap/README.md

 ### Testing environment

 For local development, make a copy of `sample.env` file as `.env`.
 Update the environment variables to match the deployed parameters.
-Omit perhaps the email parameters.
+Omit the email parameters and baseHttpsUrl and baseUrl.

 Add test files if needed within the `datasets/` directory.